neeravgg/neeravgg/README.md

 <br>

 - Hello, and welcome to my GitHub profile!
-My name is Abdul Khalid, and I am a self-taught front-end developer with a passion for creating engaging and user-friendly web applications.
+My name is Neerav Garg, and I am a self-taught full-stack developer with a passion for creating engaging, user-friendly, and robust web applications.

-- Currently, I am pursuing a Bachelor's degree in Computer Science, where I am also learning and expanding my knowledge in software development.

-- As a self-taught developer, I have taken the initiative to learn the latest technologies and techniques for creating dynamic and engaging user interfaces.
+- As a self-taught developer, I have taken the initiative to learn the latest technologies and techniques to further enhance my stack.

 - Through practice and experimentation, I have honed my skills in HTML, CSS, JavaScript.